wnelson03/RestoreCord-Source-Code/README.md

 **I am the legal owner of this source code.
 I paid a developer for this source code.
 While I gave the new owner of RestoreCord this code when I sold it to him, I did NOT relinquish copyrights to him.
 Any false DMCA will be counterstriked and I will pursue legal action if I'm able to find the copyright troll's address.**

-### License
+## License

 The license allows you to use this source code and sell it, meaning you can create a competitor to RestoreCord if you wanted to.
 The only requirement is that you open-source your version of the code.
 If you do not do that, your website will be taken down for copyright infringement.
 Pretty simple license, I feel it's more than fair that you contribute back to the community given that I've contributed back the community.

+## Reasoning:

+*RestoreCord, the John Deere of restore bots (John Deere doesn't allow anyone to work on the tractor they paid thousands for.
+They make the firmware super hard to reverse, you must know computer hacking to work on your own tractor).
+RestoreCord is evidently scared of competiton and therefore tries to monopolize the restore bot market. they know they can't innovate so they attack others.
+Their developer has been caught DDoSing Letoa, proof: https://www.youtube.com/watch?v=HOnlI5FoWJ8 The developer was fine when I shared source with xenos, though when I open-sourced the code I paid for, he launched a lengthy DDoS attack to Letoa which has been going on and off for hours now.
+I signed no contract with him, I agreed to no ToS saying I couldn't share the code.
+He's just ignorant and thinks I'm going to cave into his harassment he tries on everyone else.*

-**Reasoning:** Since January 2022 I've no longer been selling member restore bots.
+Since January 2022 I've no longer been selling member restore bots.
 I founded RestoreCord in 2020 and sold it then.
 Unfortunately, I sold it to an individual who goes by the monikers "xenos" or "ytmcgamer".
 It was later revealed this individual has token logged people.
 Video of him admitting it: https://www.youtube.com/watch?v=8dVNMcUR00A

 He claimed he did it 2 years ago, though there was an incident where he Mass DM spammed the Discord server of a competitor restore bot service named Guild Restore.
 The developer for Guild Restore, Gannicus, showed a screenshot from a user where the user said his account was hacked.